cortexarts/Otter-Space/README.md

 ***

-This project is developed by CortexArts under the GNU GENERAL PUBLIC LICENSE Version 3.__
+This project is developed by CortexArts under the GNU GENERAL PUBLIC LICENSE Version 3. <br />
 Any contribution to this project is welcome and will be credited.